Buffalo Police Then and Now - In The News 2008

 Harold Bonner, still professing his innocence, today was sentenced to 57 years to life in prison for the murders of two Buffalo prostitutes, one in 1995 and the other in 2006.

 Senior Erie County Judge Michael L. D'Amico imposed the maximum-allowable prison term on Bonner's Oct.
 23 conviction for the murders of Kimberly Warren, 38, and Mechelle Hicks, 35.
-D'Amico called the murders "some of the most heinous crimes that I have seen" in decades on the bench.

 Deputy District Attorney Frank A. Sedita III called Bonner, who has several street aliases, "a degenerate sociopath" who ran a local prostitution ring by feeding the women crack cocaine and beating any who crossed him.